 During a recent study visit to Madrid and Barcelona, MIEUX Associate Project Officer,

-Markel accompanied a Costa Rican delegation during the study visit as part of the ongoing six-step action designed by the MIEUX team to support the Costa Rican
+Markel accompanied a Costa Rican delegation during the study visit as part of the ongoing six-step Action designed by the MIEUX team to support the Costa Rican

 As Markel shared with the team, “I felt that these five key ideas stood out

-1. Integration starts on
+1. Integration starts on the day of arrival

 “The question of when reception ends and when integration begins is flawed.
 The process of one’s integration begins from the very beginning” (Spanish NGO Apropem-nos)